 Posted On: Aug 9, 2023

-Faster Standard retrievals for S3 Glacier Flexible Retrieval via S3 Batch Operations are now available in the Amazon Web Services China (Beijing) Region, operated by Sinnet, and the Amazon Web Services China (Ningxia) Region, operated by NWCD.
-To learn more about this performance improvement and the Amazon S3 Glacier retrieval options visit the S3 features page and view the user guide.
+Zonal shift is now available in the Amazon Web Services China (Beijing) Region, operated by Sinnet and the Amazon Web Services China (Ningxia) Region, operated by NWCD.
+There is no additional charge for using zonal shift.
+To get started, read the Blog, visit the Home page, or read the documentation.